Multiple Endocrine Neoplasia Type 2

 For children with MEN2A, some families may elect to remove the thyroid prior to a nodule developing; other families may decide to wait until the blood tests and thyroid ultrasound indicate a small tumor has developed.
 This second option is safe, but requires the patient and family to undergo annual blood tests and thyroid ultrasound screenings to ensure the tumor is caught early enough in its course to still achieve remission.
 For some patients, this surgery may not be necessary until they are teenagers, young adults, or even adults.

 After surgical removal of the thyroid gland, your child will need to take thyroid hormone replacement (one pill once daily) for the rest of their lives.
+Learn more about thyroid surgery for children.

 Hyperparathyroidism is treated with surgical removal of the affected parathyroid gland.
 The parathyroid glands are small, pea-sized glands, located behind the thyroid gland.